 Pick a tent that has a larger headspace so that it allows the best airflow, which in turn keeps it cool.

 The color of your tent also impacts the temperature.
 As we know, the darker color absorbs heat more thus making the tent warmer.
 In order to avoid it, pick a light color tent.

-If your tent has rainfly attached to their body, then remove the rainfly for better ventilation.
+If your tent has a rainfly attached to its body, then remove the rainfly for better ventilation.
 You can also partly remove it and hang it over the tent as well.